 South Dakota: See Mount Rushmore

 There is no entrance fee for Mount Rushmore National Memorial.
-However, you may have to pay a fee to park.
+However, you will have to pay a fee to park.
 See the faces of George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln carved into the majestic Black Hills of South Dakota.

 Tennessee: Concerts in Nashville

-Texas: Visit the Alamo
+Texas: Remember the Alamo

 Utah: Relive the Olympics